pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/pach-ui-ingress.md

     ```shell
     $ kubectl get all
     ```
-    You should see you traefic pod, service, deployments.apps and replicaset.app.
+    You should see your traefic pod, service, deployments.apps, and replicaset.app.

     You can now access your Traefic Dashboard at http://127.0.0.1:9000/dashboard/ following the port-forward instructions (You can choose to apply your own Ingress Ressource instead.):
     ```shell